Madison Hemings: Descendants

-Madison Hemings' youngest daughter Ellen Wayles Hemings married Andrew Jackson Roberts, a graduate of Oberlin College.
+Madison Hemings's youngest daughter, Ellen Wayles Hemings, married Andrew Jackson Roberts, a graduate of Oberlin College.
 They moved from Ohio to Los Angeles, California, in 1885 with their first son Frederick, age six.
 The senior Roberts founded the first black-owned mortuary there and became a civic leader in the developing community.
 Their son, Frederick Madison Roberts, named for his maternal grandfather, was college-educated and became a businessman in partnership with his father.
 He also became a community leader.
 In 1918 Roberts was first elected to the California legislature.
 He was re-elected numerous times, serving for a total of 16 years, and becoming known as "dean of the assembly".
 He is believed to have been the first person of African American ancestry elected to political office west of the Mississippi River.
 Both he and his brother William Giles Roberts graduated from college.
 The Roberts descendants for generations have had a strong tradition of college education and public service.
 Their daughter Mary Ann Johnson left the state of Ohio, but the remainder of their children stayed in southern Ohio.

 The experiences of descendants of both Madison and Eston Hemings illustrate the benefits and costs of passing for white.
 None of Madison Hemings's sons married.
 William Beverly Hemings served in a white regiment--the 73rd Ohio--in the Civil War and died alone in a Kansas veterans hospital in 1910.
 His brother James Madison Hemings seems to have slipped back and forth across the color line, and may be the source of stories among his sisters' descendants of a mysterious and silent visitor who looked like a white man, with white beard and blue eyes.
 Several of Madison Hemings's grandsons also passed for white, divorcing themselves from their sisters who stayed on the other side of the line.

 Passing was not always permanent.
 Intermittent passing became a strategy for securing anything from a job to a haircut.
 Their racial identities calibrated by the day or hour, light-skinned members of the Hemings family were white in the workplace and black at home, or they borrowed a white surname to make a hairdressing appointment in a neighboring town.